BDA-IIITA/TIH_BimodalGestureRecognition_App/README.md

 * Enables mobile-based control/visualization

-# Run the Android App
+## 🚀 How to Run the Android App

-1. Open the android-app folder in Android Studio
+1. Open android-app in Android Studio

-2. Let Gradle sync
+2. Allow Gradle to sync dependencies

-3. Connect device or start emulator
+3. Connect Android device or start emulator

-4. Click Run
+4. Click Run ▶

-Make sure backend services are running so the app can communicate with the server.
+Make sure backend services (MediaPipe/Flex/API) are running so the app can communicate with them.

 ## 🌐 Cloud Deployment (Vast.ai)